gestylinaga/Notes/docs/atbswp9.md

 Additional drives, like a DVD drives or USB flash drives, are known as *volumes*:
 * on Windows: appear as new, lettered root drives (such as `D:\` or `E:\`)
 * on macOS: appear as new folders under the `/Volumes` folder
-* on Linux: appear as new folders under the `/mnt` or 'mount' folder
+* on Linux: appear as new folders under the `/mnt` or "mount" folder
     - note that file/folder names are case-sensitive in Linux

 ### Backslash on Windows and Forward Slash on macOS and Linux